llancruzz/hogwarts/README.md

 - Lorem Ipsum

 #### Remaining Bugs
-- To utilize the Hogwarts web app on iOS devices, Safari on MacOS, Samsung Internet on Samsung devices, and potentially other platforms, users must disable their anti-tracking features such as 'Prevent Cross Site Tracking' on Apple devices or 'Smart Anti-Tracking' on Samsung devices.
-This is necessary because the web app's Django Rest Framework API and React front-end are hosted on separate domains through Heroku, thereby triggering the anti-tracking mechanisms which obstruct cross-domain requests from the front-end to the API.
-Unfortunately, it appears that there is no solution available other than hosting the API and front-end on the same domain. (reference - https://stackoverflow.com/questions/56972162/is-there-a-workaround-for-safari-ios-prevent-cross-site-tracking-option-when).
+- To utilize the Hogwarts web app on iOS devices, Safari on MacOS, Samsung Internet on Samsung devices, and potentially other platforms, users must disable their anti-tracking features such as 'Prevent Cross-Site Tracking' on Apple devices or 'Smart Anti-Tracking' on Samsung devices.
+This is necessary because the web app's Django Rest Framework API and React front-end are hosted on separate domains through Heroku, thereby triggering the anti-tracking mechanisms which obstruct cross-domain requests from the front end to the API.
+Unfortunately, it appears that there is no solution available other than hosting the API and front end on the same domain. (reference - https://stackoverflow.com/questions/56972162/is-there-a-workaround-for-safari-ios-prevent-cross-site-tracking-option-when).

 No known remaining bugs.